davidrhoden/davidrhoden-basic-netlify/pages/rock.md

 <iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/album=3590695495/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/artwork=small/transparent=true/" seamless><a href="http://jimmyandthewolfpack.bandcamp.com/album/jimmy-and-the-wolfpack">Jimmy and The Wolfpack by Jimmy And The Wolfpack</a></iframe>

+<a href="/tags/jimmy-and-the-wolfpack/">All posts tagged "Jimmy and The Wolfpack"</a>

 ---

 ## MAXIMVS!